Welcome to the FPGA Cookbook.

 You Need Video Timings

 CRT monitors typically support higher refresh rates in addition to 60 Hz, such as 72 and 85 Hz, but most LCD monitors do not.
-There are an increasing number of LCD monitors targeting gamers that do support higher refresh rates (typically 120 or 144 Hz), but these are beyond the scope of this guide.
+There are an increasing number of high-end televisions and monitors for gamers that do support higher refresh rates, but these are beyond the scope of this guide.

 Video Signals in Brief

-The sync polarity in the following tables refers to whether sync pulses should be positive or negative.
-The memory values show how many kilobits (NOT bytes) of memory you need to store a single frame.
+The frame memory values show how many kilobits (NOT bytes) of memory you need to store a single frame; 12-bit per pixel equates to 4:2:0 Y'CrCb.
 The data rate is the required bandwidth for 24 bits-per-pixel with the included timings.
+DVI & HDMI use TMDS encoding: the TMDS clock shown is for regular 24-bit colour, higher colour depths require higher clocks.

 800x600, or SVGA, offers a little over 50% more pixels than 640x480.
 The pixel clock for 800x600 at 60 Hz is exactly 40 MHz.
 FPGA VGA Graphics in Verilog Part 1 includes a Verilog design using this display mode.